-common accusation, especially from liberal academics and judges, is that many constitutional phrases are vague or meaningless.
+iberal academics and judges frequently claim that many constitutional phrases are vague or meaningless.
 Or, as stated by former Supreme Court Justice William J. Brennan, they're "luminous and obscure."

-Advocates of an all-powerful central government draw two conclusions from their belief that constitutional clauses are vague.
-The first is that the document doesn't deserve great respect because it isn't well drafted.
-The second is that vagueness justifies a very wide scope for the exercise of federal and judicial power.
+These academics and judges draw two conclusions: First, that the document doesn't deserve great respect because it isn't well drafted.
+And, second, that the Constitution's vagueness justifies a very wide scope for the exercise of federal and judicial power.